-For the year ending 31 December 2022, the CEO is eligible for a target bonus award of 60% of his base salary of \$650,000 (that is, \$390,000), subject to the achievement of objectives.
-These are linked to our business strategies, which include: progressing two T-cell therapies towards commercialization; progressing two cell therapies into later clinical phase; progressing five new autologous cell therapies into the clinic within five years; continuing to develop 'off-the-shelf' cell immunotherapies; continuing to improve our manufacturing and patient supply processes to optimise how we deliver our cell therapies to patients; and expanding our intellectual property portfolio.
+For the year ending 31 December 2023, the CEO is eligible for a target bonus award of 60% of his base salary of \$650,000 (that is, \$390,000), subject to the achievement of objectives.
+These are linked to our business strategies, which include: filing the BLA for afami-cel and progressing towards commercialization of afami-cel; progressing the ADP-A2M4CD8 T-cell therapy into later phase clinical trials; progressing the ADP-A2M4CD8 T-cell therapy; progressing PRAME directed T-cell therapies into the clinic; continuing to develop "off-the-shelf" cell immunotherapies and progress allogeneic cell therapies to the clinic; and continuing to improve our manufacturing and patient supply processes to optimize how we deliver our cell therapies to patients.

-It is anticipated that the Board will meet in December 2022 to assess the performance of the CEO for the year ending 31 December 2022 against the objectives.
+It is anticipated that the Board will meet in January 2024 to assess the performance of the CEO for the year ending 31 December 2023 against the objectives set out above.

-The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2022.
+The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2023.
 An additional consideration is that most of our competitors are based in the U.S. where market practice is not to disclose precise annual bonus targets for biotechnology companies at the pre-commercialization stage.
 As the specific objectives for a single year are based on the Group's long-term strategies, the Board has concluded that disclosing such targets would necessarily involve divulging competitively sensitive information that we believe would be detrimental to our commercial performance going forward and, therefore, we are providing the categories of objectives, rather than the precise targets.